MosesKonsue/MosesKonsue.github.io/_posts/2021-10-09-malpowerBTL.md

 <h4>What file is being downloaded (full name)?</h4>

-Looking back at our HOME line we see: `$HOMEUOHDb_bh30UOHYf5be5gUOHRePlACeUOH[StrInG][chAr]92$Swrp6tcdll;`.
+Looking back at our HOME line we see:

+`$HOMEUOHDb_bh30UOHYf5be5gUOHRePlACeUOH[StrInG][chAr]92$Swrp6tcdll;`

 Since we now know that the directory the script creates is `\HOME\Db_bh30\Yf5be5g\` anything after `[StrInG][chAr]92` should be our downloaded file.

 Thus `$Swrp6tcdll` is the downloaded file, dll seems to be the file extension.
 We can try `Swrp6tc.dll`.

 However this is not correct.
 If we search for other references to `Swrp6tc` in the logs we find `$Swrp6tc=A69S;`, `$Swrp6tc` is a variable!
 This should have been obvious from the `$` sign in front of it.

-We instead try `A69S.dll` which is correct!.
+We instead try `A69S.dll` which is correct!

 <h4>What is used to execute the downloaded file?</h4>

-Now that we know it is a dll file, we see `&rundll32` and see if `rundll32` is the exe used to execute the file.
+Now that we know it is a dll file, we see `&rundll32$Imd1yckControl_RunDLLTOStRiNG;` and see if `rundll32` is the `.exe` used to execute the file.

 It is correct!

 <h4>What is the domain name of the URI ending in ‘/6F2gd/’</h4>

 Searching through our logs we see the line `wmmcdevelopnet/content/6F2gd`.
-The URI doesn't make much sense without the `.` which we removed earlier.
+The URI doesn't make much sense without the `.` which we removed earlier through find/replace.

 Heading back to CyberChef to add them back in we see: `wm.mcdevelop.net/content/6F2gd` meaning the answer is `wm.mcdevelop.net`.

 <h4>Based on the analysis of the obfuscated code, what is the name of the malware?</h4>